 Why export an SVG to PNG?

-- Scale & clarity: Always export at whole-pixel dimensions (e.g., 24, 48, 96 px) to prevent sub-pixel sampling that can blur strokes.
+- Scale and clarity: export at whole-pixel dimensions (24, 48, 96 px) so the rasterizer is not forced to sample across sub-pixel boundaries, which is what softens 1 px strokes.

-- Pixel-perfect vs blurred: If paths fall on half-pixels or use odd stroke widths at the chosen size, the result may look soft.
-For crisp output, export at integer multiples of your design grid (e.g., a 24×24 icon → 24/48/72/96 px).
+- Pixel-perfect vs blurred: paths that land on half-pixels, or odd stroke widths at the chosen size, render soft.
+Export at integer multiples of your design grid instead — a 24x24 icon at 24, 48, 72, or 96 px.

 Step-by-step in IconVectors